MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-ssh-public-key.md

 ## Connect with SFTP with FileZilla

-To move files to and from your Linux machine, you can use FileZilla as an FTP client that supports Secure FTP (SFTP).
+To move files to and from your Linux machine, you can use FileZilla, an FTP client that supports Secure FTP (SFTP).
 FileZilla runs on Windows 10, Linux, and macOS.
 The FileZilla client supports FTP, FTP over TLS (FTPS), and SFTP.
 It is open-source software that's distributed free of charge under the terms of the GNU General Public License.

 ### Set your connection